splashdust/bevy_voxel_world/README.md

 ## Voxel materials

-`Solid` voxels holds a `u8` material type value.
-Thus, a maximum of 256 material types are supported.
+`Solid` voxels holds a material type value.
+You can configure the type of the material index, but it's advisable to keep it small (like `u8`), since each voxel will hold one of these values.
 Material types can easily be mapped to indexes in a 2d texture array though a mapping callback.
+The mapping callback always returns a `[u32; 3]` which is passed along to the shader.

 A custom array texture can be supplied in the config.
 It should be image with a size of `W x (W * n)`, where `n` is the number of indexes.
 So an array of 4 16x16 px textures would be 16x64 px in size.
 The number of indexes is specified in the second parameter.